 - Customer service.
 There are no standard ways to call for service yet, or to get it.
 And there should be.

-They’re missing for the best of all reasons: it’s still early.
+They’re missing for the best possible reason: it’s still early.
 Digital living is still new—decades old at most.
-And it’s sure to persist for many decades, centuries or millennia to come.
+And it’s sure to persist for many decades, centuries, or millennia to come.

 They’re also missing because businesses typically think all solutions to business problems are ones for them.
 Thinking about customers solving business problems is outside that box.
-But scale for customers also benefits companies, starting with good data.
-(National post offices lose $billions every year from bad addresses alone.)
+Our job here is to enlarge the box in which both customers and companies live.
+That box is called the marketplace.